Skip to main content

 Getting a diagnosis

-As the symptoms of Alzheimer's disease progress slowly, it can be difficult to recognise their is a problem.
+As the symptoms of Alzheimer's progress slowly.
+It an be difficult to recognise that there is a problem.

-An accurate and timely diagnosis of Alzheimer's disease can give you the best chance to prepare and plan for the future, as well as receive any treatment or support that may help.
+An accurate and timely diagnosis of Alzheimer's can give the best chance to prepare.
+Plan for the future.
+As well as receive any treatment or support that may help.